 Welcome to the Subcommittee on Pastoral Care of Migrants, Refugees and Travelers!
 As a subcommittee of the USCCB Committee on Cultural Diversity in the Church, we are charged with the pastoral care of migrants, refugees, and travelers from every walk of life, and we commit ourselves to establishing and facilitating programs for their pastoral well-being.

-The Subcommittee has a special responsibility to unite itself in solidarity with our brothers and sisters arriving from foreign lands; three major groups within this area of pastoral care are immigrants from Europe, Africa, and the Caribbean Islands.
-We provide a voice for the hopes, dreams, and struggles that arise in their effort to achieve full integration into and active participation in the life of both the local Church and of society.
+The Subcommittee has a special responsibility to unite itself in solidarity with our brothers and sisters arriving from foreign lands.
+Three major groups within this area of pastoral care are immigrants from Europe, Africa, and the Caribbean Islands.
+We provide a voice for the hopes, dreams, and struggles that arise in their effort to achieve full integration into and active participation in the life of both the local church and of American society.
 Part of this effort includes raising awareness of the challenges and opportunities that face immigrants to the United States.

-One major way in which we facilitate and liaise with these many ethnic communities is through the appointment of national advisors.
-Representatives are chosen for the various African, Caribbean, and European communities to serve as national advisers to the Subcommittee on Pastoral Care of Migrants, Refugees and Travelers.
+One major way in which we facilitate and liaise with these many ethnic communities is through the appointment of PCMRT advisers.
+Representatives are chosen for the various African, Caribbean, and European communities to serve as PCMRT advisers to the Subcommittee on Pastoral Care of Migrants, Refugees and Travelers.
 These appointees serve the Church by leading their communities in their respective dioceses as facilitators of ministries, publications, gatherings, and other such methods of outreach.
 They are also responsible for providing reports to the Subcommittee, so that we are better equipped to meet the needs of these groups.